-Fecal elemental analysis provides a direct indication of dietary exposure to toxic metals and indirect information about the potential for toxic metal burden.
-Chronic, low-level assimilation of toxic metals can result in accumulation in the body.
-For many toxic metals, fecal (biliary) excretion is the primary natural route of elimination from the body.
+Analysis of elements in stool provides a means to assess oral exposure, and to a lesser extent endogenous detoxification of potentially toxic metals.
+For several toxic elements such as mercury, cadmium, lead, antimony and uranium, biliary excretion of metals into feces is a primary natural route of elimination from the body.
 Specimen collection is convenient for the patient and only requires a single-step procedure.
 Elements are measured by ICP-MS and expressed on a dry weight basis to eliminate variability related to water content of the specimen.
+To provide guidance in interpretation of results, patient values are plotted graphically with respect to percentile distribution of the population base.

 Learn more »